 Pros – Very sharp, no distortion, little vignetting, lightweight, fun to use, cool bloom effects, inexpensive, comes with a lens hood.

 Cons – Flaring can be overwhelming and reduce clarity in some situations, some chromatic aberrations, a strange haze that hits the center frame when stopping down, and loss of clarity and contrast in high-contrast situations facing a light source.

 Editor Notes: It has all the right things wrong with it to create some fun character, but it’s not ideal for reproductive work or styles of photography, like landscape or architecture due to the flaring and ghosting.

 First off, the color since you guys always ask :).

-For these samples throughout this post I shot a lot of RAW, but the Volleyball stuff and some of the beach stuff was shot with a sort of Kodachrome JPG recipe with the Fujifilm X-T2.
-Yes, this whole review was shot with the old X-T2, great camera, especially with manual focus lenses like this.
+For these samples throughout this post, I shot a lot of RAW, but the Volleyball stuff and some of the beach stuff were shot with a sort of Kodachrome JPG recipe with the Fujifilm X-T2.
+Yes, this whole review was shot with the old X-T2, a great camera, especially with manual focus lenses like this.